-Patient referrals are an integral revenue generator for every hospital, clinic and caregiver.
-Yet most facilities require the patient to hand-deliver referrals and do not adequate track the originating provider of said referral.
+Patient referrals are an integral revenue generator for every hospital, clinic, and caregiver.
+Yet most facilities require the patient to hand-deliver referrals and do not adequately track the originating provider of said referral.
 This leads to many issues including reduced coordination of care, loss of revenue, and a poor patient experience.

 So what are the main problems?

 1. Excessive Specialization Options

 Over the last 40 years, specialties and sub-specialties for doctors have dramatically increased from 11 in 1970 to over 145 in 2014.
 Primary care providers have to spend more time learning and managing these groups and stay up-to-date with what types of treatment options are available to their patients.

 2. Referral Rates have Increased